nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- 'Worker startup failure' (e.g. when specifying wrong --local-ip) should be fatal
+- RRC is UPER not APER
 - Call TnlaEventHandler serially for a given association allowing message ordering control by upper layers (...meaning that intermittent reordering in scripted tests can be avoided)
 - Tolerate missing mandatory IE TransactionId on InitialULRrcMessageTransfer for ORAN ODU interop
 - Respond to GNBDUConfigurationUpdate